top of page

 Fanning

-Bright Mind Psychology has a Facebook Page which allows patients to gain resources as we may post and share certain mental health-related articles or links from time to time and for us to see how Facebook is developing as a technology for connecting.
-You are welcome to view Bright Mind Psychology Facebook Page and read or share articles posted there and even Like this page, but we do not accept patients as Fans of this Page.
-We believe having patients as Facebook Fans creates a greater likelihood of compromised patient confidentiality and we feel it is best to be explicit to all who may view my list of Fans to know that they will not find patient names on that list.
-In addition, the Australian Psychological Society's Ethics Code and the Australia Health Practitioner Regulatory Agency (AHPRA) prohibits our soliciting testimonials from patients, or publishing letters or emails of patient satisfaction and successful outcome.
+Bright Mind Psychology has a Facebook Page which allows clients to gain resources as we may post and share certain mental health-related articles or links from time to time and for us to see how Facebook is developing as a technology for connecting.
+You are welcome to view Bright Mind Psychology Facebook Page and read or share articles posted there and even Like and Follow this page, but we do not accept clients as Fans of this Page.
+We believe having clients as Facebook Fans creates a greater likelihood of compromised patient/client confidentiality and we feel it is best to be explicit to all who may view my list of Fans to know that they will not find patient/client names on that list.
+In addition, the Australian Psychological Society's Ethics Code and the Australia Health Practitioner Regulatory Agency (AHPRA) prohibits our soliciting testimonials from patients/clients, or publishing letters or emails of client satisfaction and successful outcome.
 Therefore, there are no review options for this Page.
-If there are any concerns regarding our therapy content, we would like to emphasize the importance of using our sessions to discuss this.
-You will find on the top of the Page a permanent post which summarizes the purpose of the page.
+If there are any concerns regarding our therapy content, we would like to emphasise the importance of using our sessions to discuss this.
+You will find on the top of the Page a permanent post which summarises the purpose of the page.

 Commenting

-From time to time you may see us post comments to other people's blogs, on Twitter, or on other sites.
-Please be aware that if you post a comment identifying yourself as a patient, you may be compromising your own confidentiality which may intrude on our clinical work.
+From time to time you may see us post comments to other people's blogs, Facebook or on other sites.
+Please be aware that if you post a comment identifying yourself as a client, you may be compromising your own confidentiality which may intrude on our clinical or coaching work.
 As would usually be the case, think carefully before posting anything on the internet.
-For your safety, we will not be responding to any comments from patients online (including but not limited to Facebook, Twitter, Blog, Instagram etc.).
+For your safety, we will not be responding to any comments from clients online (including but not limited to Facebook, Twitter/X, Blogs, Instagram etc.).

 Following

-We publish a blog and Instagram.
-We have no expectation that you as a patient will want to follow the blog, or Instagram.
-However, if you use an easily recognizable name and we happen to notice that you've followed the accounts, we may briefly discuss it and its potential impact on our working relationship.
+We publish a blog and Instagram and have a Facebook Page.
+We have no expectation that you as a client will want to follow the blog, or Instagram.
+However, if you use an easily recognisable name and we happen to notice that you've followed the accounts, we may briefly discuss it and its potential impact on our working relationship.
 Again, our primary concern is your privacy.
-If you share this concern, there are more private ways to follow us on Twitter for example (such as using an RSS feed or a locked Twitter list), which would eliminate your having a public link to our content.
-You are welcome to use your own discretion in choosing whether to follow our account.
+You are welcome to use your own discretion in choosing whether to follow our accounts.
 Note that we will not follow you back.
-We mainly follow other health professionals, journalists and various people of professional interest to us on and we do not follow current or former patients on blogs, Twitter or Instagram.
-Our reasoning is that we believe casual viewing of patients' online content outside of the therapy session can create confusion in regard to whether it's being done as a part of your treatment or to satisfy our personal curiosity.
+We mainly follow other health professionals, journalists and various people of professional interest to us on and we do not follow current or former clients on any social media platforms.
+Our reasoning is that we believe casual viewing of clients' online content outside of the therapy session can create confusion in regard to whether it's being done as a part of your treatment or to satisfy our personal curiosity.
 In addition, viewing your online activities without your consent and without our explicit arrangement towards a specific purpose could potentially have a negative influence on our working relationship.
 If there are things from your online life that you wish to share with us, please bring them into our sessions where we can view and explore them together, during the therapy session.

 Interacting

 We all use social media and online platforms to keep in touch in some way or another.
 We believe that this could potentially compromise your confidentiality and also create the possibility that these exchanges become a part of your legal record and will need to be documented and archived in your notes.
 Believe it or not, this includes phone calls and SMS method of interacting.
 You will know by now that our practice uses an SMS system (where applicable) to keep in contact about appointments.
-I would strongly discourage to talk about any therapy content via SMS or the voicemail system on the phone.
-Please do not use messaging on Twitter, Facebook, LinkedIn, Instagram, blog or any other online channel to contact us.
+I would strongly discourage to talk about any therapy content SMS, email or the voicemail system on the phone.
+Please do not use messaging on social media or other online channels to contact us.
 These sites are not secure and we may not read these messages in a timely manner.
 You are to refer to your risk management plan, emergency contacts and your friends and family for urgent matters.

 Use of Search Engines